Vladimir Fedoseev: Career

 Through February and March 2022, Fedoseev played in the FIDE Grand Prix 2022.
 In the first leg, he placed third in Pool B with a 3/6 result.
 In the second leg, he tied for third with Alexei Shirov in Pool C with a result of 2.5/6, finishing 19th in the standings with three points.

+On the first day of the Grand Prix, three days after the Russian invasion of Ukraine, Fedoseev requested to play under the FIDE flag instead of the Russian Chess Federation flag, saying that playing under the latter was "the same as loyalty for the country."
+While Fedoseev indicated that he had a personal reason for not signing an open letter to Vladimir Putin calling for an end to the war by Russian titled players, he said that he could no longer live in a country in which a majority supported the war, and did not return to Russia after the tournament.
+He and his second, GM Daniil Yuffa, rented an apartment in Valencia, Spain, where fellow Russian GM Kirill Alekseenko joined them.
+In July 2023, he completed his transfer to the chess federation of Slovenia, where he had also obtained a residence, becoming the country's highest rated player.

 In December 2023, Fedoseev competed at World Rapid and Blitz Championships 2023 in Samarkand, Uzbekistan.
 He won the silver medal in the rapid section, scoring 9.5/13, only finishing behind the highest seed, Magnus Carlsen.

 In September 2024, Fedoseev defeated world number one Magnus Carlsen in 45th Chess Olympiad.
 In December 2024, he won the European Rapid and Chess960 championships.
 In January 2025, Fedoseev qualified to the first leg of Freestyle Chess Grand Slam Tour by winning the online qualifier.
 He defeated Leinier Domínguez, Jan-Krzysztof Duda, Ian Nepomniachtchi, and Javokhir Sindarov in the knockout phase of the qualifier.
 He won Grand Chess Tour: Superbet Poland Rapid & Blitz 2025 event.